stephaniebie/event-scheduler/README.md

 git checkout -b your-branch-name
 ```

-It is generally bad practice to push to a main branch, especially in a collaborative environment.
+<b>IMPORTANT: It is generally bad practice to push to a main branch, especially in a collaborative environment!!
+Please please please make a new branch and create a pull request.</b>

 Enter the virtual environment created earlier: